 - 6. Up to 31 December 2020, UK to EU export statistics were collected via the Intrastat statistical survey, which required traders to declare the value and volume of commodities exported to EU Member States within the relevant month of physical goods movement. - 7.
 For goods moving from 1 January 2021, GB to EU export statistics are compiled directly from customs export declarations made according to the requirements of the Taxation (Cross Border Trade) Act.
-The customs declaration requirements are more complex than the single monthly aggregated Intrastat return, and can result in differences between dates of declaration and actual movement of the goods out of the country. - 8.
+The customs declaration requirements are more complex than the single monthly aggregated Intrastat return and can result in differences between dates of declaration and actual movement of the goods out of the country. - 8.
 The OTS compilation methodology relies upon the acceptance date of the customs export declaration for its inclusion within the relevant month of account, rather than the declared physical movement date used from the Intrastat survey. - 9.
 Intrastat survey returns continue to be collected for goods exported from Northern Ireland to the EU, under the terms of the Northern Ireland Protocol. - 10.
 Both the GB to EU customs export declaration data and Northern Ireland Intrastat export (dispatch) data are incorporated into the overall UK to EU export dataset.

-- 11. As a result of the changes and differences outlined above, there is a break in the timeseries for published UK to EU export statistics from January 2021.
-Users are advised to note this change when making comparisons to previous quarters/years. - UK imports from EU - 12.
-For UK imports from the EU, the Intrastat survey continued to operate in 2021 for all UK (GB and NI) imports (arrivals) from the EU, to mitigate the effects of staged customs controls, and to comply with the Northern Ireland Protocol. - 13.
+11. As a result of the changes and differences outlined above, there is a break in the timeseries for published UK to EU export statistics from January 2021.
+Users are advised to note this change when making comparisons to previous quarters/years.

+UK imports from EU

+- 12. For UK imports from the EU, the Intrastat survey continued to operate in 2021 for all UK (GB and NI) imports (arrivals) from the EU, to mitigate the effects of staged customs controls, and to comply with the Northern Ireland Protocol. - 13.
 However, from 1 January 2022, Intrastat only applied for movements of goods between Northern Ireland and the EU.
 Statistics on movements into GB from the EU have been compiled directly from customs import declarations. - 14.
 Therefore, from January 2022, the UK's goods imports from EU dataset incorporates two data sources: GB's goods imports from EU data that is collected via Customs declarations and NI's goods imports from EU data, collected via Intrastat declarations. - 15.
-As a result of the changes and differences outlined above, there was a break in the timeseries for published EU to UK import statistics from January 2022. - 16.
+As announced in the Borders Control Statement (UIN HLWS473) on 15 December 2021, the Government extended the current arrangements for moving goods from the island of Ireland to Great Britain for as long as discussions on the Protocol are ongoing. - These temporary arrangements enable Irish traders to continue relying on staged customs controls for the foreseeable future.
+While these measures are in place, import statistics for trade between GB and Ireland are reported as declared and may not reflect the period in which the goods have been traded. - 16.
+As a result of the changes and differences outlined above, there was a break in the timeseries for published EU to UK import statistics from January 2022. - 17.
 Please note that customs import declarations of non-controlled goods imported into GB from Ireland can be deferred for up to 175 days.
-This may affect the accuracy of trade data for GB imports from Ireland and associated aggregations.
+This may affect the accuracy of trade data for GB imports from Ireland and associated aggregations. - 18.
+More information on the recent changes to trade in goods statistics can be found here.